Goals

 Who this is for

 This page fits beginners, restart cycles, busy parents, shift workers, travelers, and anyone who can follow a plan for three days and then loses the thread.
-It is also useful for advanced people whose knowledge is fine and whose daily execution is not.
+It also fits experienced people whose knowledge is fine and whose execution breaks under normal life.

-If you already have a stable routine and want a sharper physique target, go to Lose Weight or Get Leaner and Stronger.
+If your current target keeps failing because the week itself is unstable, fix this page first.
+If you already have enough structure and want a sharper body-composition target, go to Lose Weight or Get Leaner and Stronger.

 What to prioritize